 Since 2013 Mr. Michel Kleuters is an Ambassador of the Hospital Organisation of Pedagogues in Europe (H.O.P.E).
-Earlier Mr. Kleuters held position as a Coordinator/ Manager of the National Network for Consultants educational support sick children and adolscents (ZIEZON) in the been a Boardmember of H.O.P.E..
+Earlier Mr. Kleuters held position as a Coordinator/ Manager of the National Network for Consultants educational support sick children and adolscents (ZIEZON) in the

+Netherlands, for four years (2004 - 2008) he has been a Boardmember of H.O.P.E..
 He was also a Head of Educational Service centre in the Academic Hospital St Radboud in Nijmegen, the Netherlands and Head of the Hospitalschool St. Radboud in de Academic Hospital and Children's wards in 9 peripheral hospitals.
 Mr. Kleuters also has longterm pedagogic experience (working as a teacher of Dutch language, music, also special education teacher for children with behaviour and learning problems).